ennohyttrek/exercise-html-basics/README.md

 # exercise-html-basics
- A short class on HTML basics aimed at WordPress theme development
+ A short class on HTML basics, as a preparation on further codig tutorials towards WordPress theme development.